Best Cellular Home Security Systems in 2025

 Cellular Monitoring vs. Cellular Backup

 Between the two, cellular backup is actually better.
-Although it rarely does, cell signal outages do happen.
+Although it’s rare, cell signal outages do happen.
 With a full-cellular setup, those outages would leave your system unable to send alerts.
 With a system that uses cellular communication only as backup, you would continue to get alerts as long as your internet is working.
 And what are the chances of an internet and cellular outage happening at the same time?
 Very, very low.

 Also note that while full-cellular setups don’t need an internet connection to generate alerts, some of the included equipment do.
 For example, security cameras would still need to connect to Wi-Fi to record event clips or send you motion alerts.